WERK - STUK

 Silent Life

-Concept by Saar Swinters, a city project and ongoing collaboration with the Oostende/De Grote Post, created a way to make loss and absent loved ones visible
+Concept by Saar Swinters, a city project in collaboration with the Oostende/De Grote Post, created a way to make loss and absent loved ones visible

 2023 - 2025